rachelesmee/website/foss4guklocal2023/index.md

 ## Keynotes

 We have two amazing keynotes: Ujaval Gandhi & Helen McKenzie.
-We will also have a panel discussion provisionally titled: *Where have we gone in the last ten years and where will be in ten years time?*.
+We will also have a panel discussion to mark ten years since [FOSS4G 2013 in Nottingham](http://2013.foss4g.org/),  provisionally titled: *Where have we gone in the last ten years, and where will be in ten years time?*.

 ## Call for Talks